douglasb/awake-template/content/posts/annealeez.md

 1. Payment via PayPal Friends only
 2. Paypal info will be sent once I get your shipping address and we agree on final price with shipping
 3. The shipping default is ground and will occur within 2 business days of final agreement.
-    - I get great pricing so I doubt those fees ever be more $30 and under $20 for smaller items for the lower 48 states.
+    - I get great shipping pricing so I doubt those fees ever be more $30 and under $20 for smaller items for the lower 48 states.
     - I don't charge extra for the shipping or packing.
     - Other shipping options are available if you want faster times.
 Just let me know when you reach out.

 Prices listed are fair and final and I'm not interested in negotiating so if you're wanting to haggle don't reach out and waste your time and mine.
+## Contact
+Reach out to me on [Facebook](https://www.facebook.com/douglasbrownca) and DM me if you're intersted or use the post from Snipe Hide.